Total Harmonic Distortion (THD)

 Music is one of the best ways to understand harmonics.
 Various disciplines employ the term harmonics.
 For instance, music, physics, acoustics, electronic power transmission, and radio technology are just a few of the many.
 Generally, harmonics apply to repeating signals, such as sinusoidal waves.

-harmonic is a wave whose frequency is a positive integer (whole-number) multiple of the frequency of the original wave, known as the fundamental frequency.
+A harmonic is a wave whose frequency is a positive integer (whole-number) multiple of the frequency of the original wave, known as the fundamental frequency.
 The original wave is additionally known as the 1st harmonic.

 The following harmonics are known as higher harmonics.
 Below, the image shows a fundamental wave and the harmonics associated with it.
 Musicians who play stringed instruments (guitar, bass, harp, etc.) will recognize this immediately.